Placement Matters

 Because of the variance in windshield angles, face to face reading is far easier to achieve with a headlight mounted RFID tag than on a windshield.

-Simply put, Headlight shape is far more consistent than windshield shape, and headlight RFID completely avoids the conflict with metallized windshields.
+Simply put, headlight shape is far more consistent than windshield shape.
+Additionally, headlight RFID completely avoids the conflict with metallized windshields.

 With that said, headlights are still three dimensional.